deepakkumar1997/deepakkumar1997/README.md

 - 👋 Hi, I’m @deepakkumar
 - 👀 I’m interested in ...
-Machine Learning
+Development
 - 🌱 I’m currently learning ...
 DSA
 - 💞️ I’m looking to collaborate on ...
-ML projects
+Real World Projects
 - 📫 How to reach me ...mail me at pandeydeepak.kumar1997@gmail.com

 <!---